AnyChart/docs.anychart.com/Working_with_Data/CRUD.md

     dataSet.append({x: 'P6', value: 20});
 ```

-We can set an event handler on any element.
-Here is a sample with adding point after click on an areaChart
+Here is a sample with the button which adds a point on a click.

 {sample}CRUD\_01{sample}